 Apache: This is one of the most popular web server software.
 It is an open-source web server software.
 It is used by most WordPress hosting providers as their preferred web server software solution.

-Backlink: Backlinks are websites links that you get from other websites linking to your websites.
-In simple form, a backlink is a link you get from other third party websites targeting your site.
+Backlink: Backlinks are website links that you get from other websites linking to your websites.
+In simple form, a backlink is a link you get from other third-party websites targeting your site.
 It is a major factor for SEO (Search Engine Optimization).

 Config File: The config file is more often referred to as wp-config.php.
 It can be used to activate Multisite or to switch debugging on or off and it defines how your WordPress installation is configured.
 It’s sometimes edited automatically by WordPress when you make changes in the admin screens, however, it can be manually created or edited by users.

 Content Management System (CMS): A content management system is a program that enables creating, modifying, editing, organizing, managing, and publishing content on the internet.
 WordPress is the most popular content management system in the world.
 One of the advantages of WordPress is that it allows you to create and manage content without the knowledge of coding or programming.
 You can create beautiful and complex websites with a WordPress content management system.